Making an enquiry

 English Language Requirements

 The University’s normal English Language requirements for applicants whose first language is not English are set out on the following web page: https://www.ox.ac.uk/admissions/graduate/applying-to-oxford/application-guide/qualifications-languages-funding?wssl=1#content-tab--3

 The Department of Primary Care Health Sciences sets the English language requirement at the higher level.
 Candidates requiring a visa must satisfy the University requirements and the UK Border Agency requirements.
 Students on a research programme may be accepted if they satisfy the standard requirements.

-Full-time graduate students need to spend a minimum period residing within 25 miles of Oxford’s city centre (Carfax Tower) during term.
+Full-time DPhil students need to spend a minimum period residing within 25 miles of Oxford’s city centre (Carfax Tower) during term.
 For a DPhil the minimum period is six terms.